 Step 2 Search and play back the record file(s).
+Refer to Chapter 6.1.2 Playing Back by Normal Search for the detailed information about searching and playback of the record files.

 Figure 6-8 Interface of Playback by Time